V0idpool/Ripify/README.md

 - It’ll create a `UserCFG.ini` file if one doesn’t exist.
 - You’ll be asked to enter your Spotify `ClientID` and `ClientSecret`.
 - You will need to put a copy of your cookies file containing your logged in youtube account, this is to bypass age restriction or private content checks.
-- Use this in chrome browser with youtube.com open, and export the cookies to a text file.
+- Use this in chrome browser with youtube.com open, and export the cookies to a text file: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 - Name the text file cookies.txt and place it in the same directory as Ripify.

 ---